How Many People are Gay?

 - The survey is written with a particular result in mind.

 - The population chosen to take the survey is skewed to produce desired results.

 - The sample size (number of participants) is too small.

 - Surveys are not consistent.

 Surveys are not to be used to prove a point but to learn the truth.
 If a survey is large, diverse, consistent, complete, anonymous, and repeated over time, the results will be more aligned with other surveys.

-When it comes to LGBTQ surveys they need to include the following: Self Identity, Behavior, Attraction, Relationships, Gender Identity, Gender Expression, and Non-Conformity to Gender Norms.
+When it comes to LGBTQ questions they need to include: Self Identity, Behavior, Attraction, Relationships, Gender Identity, Gender Expression, and Non-Conformity to Gender Norms.

 Social acceptance will afford a greater willingness to publicly identity as LGBTQ.

 If you have questions or comments, please use the following link to send them.
 Someone from the AFCI Education Center will respond asap.